 Got an idea for a story we should cover?
 Interested in sponsoring this blog?
 Send an email to email@example.comRead more

 We cannot wait until Halloween for this topic!
-Staten Island is full of fun history, but our favorites are the haunting stories.
+Staten Island is full of fun history, and some of our favorite stories are the scary ones!
 Before the clown haunted our island, spirits that dated back as far as the 1600s have been accompanying us.
-Come along as we mention RealEstateSINY.com’s Top Ten Haunted Places in Staten Island!
+Come along as we feature RealEstateSINY.com’s Top Ten Haunted Places in Staten Island!

 1. Kreischer Mansion

-Baltasar Kreischer, who made his fortune in brickmaking, had two mansions built for him and his son; one burnt down, and the other one still remains today at 4500 Arthur Kill Road, Charleston.
-In 1894/1895, Kreischer’s son Edward committed suicide, shortly after their factory burned down and the family’s fortune dwindled away.
+Baltasar Kreischer, who made his fortune in brickmaking, had two mansions built for him and his sons; one burnt down, and the other one still remains today at 4500 Arthur Kill Road, Charleston.
+In 1895, Kreischer’s elder son Edward committed suicide, shortly after their factory burned down and the family’s fortune dwindled away.
 Staten Island residents have claimed to spot Edward and his wife’s ghost walking around the grounds, as well as hearing wails coming from the house.
-In 2005, the house’s caretaker (mod-related), was convicted of murdering a man by stabbing him, drowning him in the pool, and disposing his body parts in the basement’s furnace.
+In 2005, the house’s caretaker got mixed up with the mob and was convicted of murdering a man by stabbing him, drowning him in the pool, and disposing his body parts in the basement’s furnace.

 Over 200 years old, the grounds within Brielle Ave and Wallcott Ave were once an insane asylum and hospital for the poor.
-It is now abandoned, since 1975, only accompanied by its haunting stories.
-Built in 1813, the residents would have to involuntary work on the farm grounds as their payment in living there.
+It has been abandoned since 1975, only accompanied by its haunting stories (and break ins from local youth).
+Built in 1813, the residents would have to involuntarily work on the farm grounds to pay for boarding.
 Today, workers at Seaview have reportedly claimed seeing deceased patients wandering the hallways and staircases.
 The underground tunnels lay abandoned and still contain artifacts.

 3. College of Staten Island/Willowbrook State School